uxlfoundation/oneapi-construction-kit/doc/source/cl/test/unitcl.rst

 extension, then test cases that use half precision floating point are skipped.
 When the device does not have a compiler (which may be the case for some devices that only support the embedded profile), then a large number of test cases will be skipped.
-Many test cases depend on kernels from source or SPIR, and these require a compiler.
+Many test cases depend on kernels from source, and these require a compiler.

 UnitCL Options
 --------------